AustinCodingAcademy/wordpress-gitbook/09Lesson.md

 Cons:
 * Quick books
 * Tax law
-* If you dont work you dont eat.
+* If you don't work you don't eat.
 * Finding your own clients

 # Enterprise or corporate

-Anterprise companies or the big companies that house entire buildings.
+Enterprise companies or the big companies that house entire buildings.

 Pros:
 * Great atmosphere